What To Wear At The Races

 These shoes are the “H By Hudson Blythe bar loafers” in black suede, from ASOS.

-Accessories you could add could be a nice pair of sunglasses to keep the sun out of your eyes when watching the horses and a watch to add some bling to the outfit!
+Accessories you could add include a nice pair of sunglasses to keep the sun out of your eyes while watching the horses, and a watch to add some bling to the outfit.

 What To Wear At A Winter Horse Racing Meeting – Men

 Whether it’s cold or wet, we won’t let the weather ruin your day.
-Generally, when going to the races a suit is the best option as you can dress them up and dress them down.
+Generally, when attending a race, a suit is the best option, as it can be dressed up or down.

-Whichever colour shirt you feel is best, bear factors in mind such as the weather; if it is raining then the rain may show on your suit and that won’t look good for all the photos you’ll be taking!
+Whichever colour shirt you feel is best, bear factors such as the weather in mind.
+If it is raining, the rain may show on your suit, and that won’t look good for all the photos you’ll be taking.

-Wearing a suit in winter definitely looks smarter as you can add a waistcoat under your jacket for an extra layer and button your shirt to the top with a tie to keep you warmer.
-It is ideal to wear a thicker, fluffy suit and this would make a huge difference.
+Wearing a suit in winter looks smarter as you can add a waistcoat under your jacket for an extra layer and button your shirt to the top with a tie to keep you warmer.
+It is ideal to wear a thicker, fluffier suit, which would make a huge difference.

-You don’t want to be walking around cold with a wet suit all day so why not add a smart overcoat and scarf to keep you dry and warm such as the example below?
+You don’t want to be walking around cold with a wetsuit all day, so why not add a smart overcoat and scarf to keep you dry and warm, as shown in the example below?

 mens coat for horse races

-The footwear we would recommend would be derby shoes.
-These are smart and wearable with socks, they basically go with any type of suit as they offer a huge variety of colours.
+The footwear we recommend is the derby shoe.
+These are smart and wearable with socks; they pair well with any type of suit, offering a vast variety of colours.

 mens derby shoes for races